A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Representation

 On the other hand, \cite{Chae2022Uncertainty-basedBase} further highlights potential semantic inconsistencies between KBs and pre-trained feature extraction models.
 Therefore, it is necessary to align the semantic details even the information are presented in the same modalities.
 Correspondingly, a novel semantic consistency model is introduced, based on S-BERT sentence embedding method~\cite{Reimers2019Sentence-BERT:BERT-Networks} and the knowledge to be used will adaptively adjusted by the uncertainty measurement.
-Meanwhile,~\cite{Salemi2023AAnswering} also highlights the challenge to encode documents and queries into a shared embedding space as the encoder for each is asymmetric.
-Therefore, DEDR~\cite{Salemi2023AAnswering} is proposed as an iterative knowledge distillation method, where the uni-modal and multi-modal encoder will iteratively teach each other to minimize the Kullback–Leibler(KL) divergence between their embedding space.
-Meanwhile,~\cite{Hu2024AVQA} observed that the biased sample distribution in the training data exhibiting limited generalizability when confronted with the unseen specific domains.
-Therefore, they proposed a multimodal unbiased contrastive distillation (MCUD).Following~\cite{Si2022TowardsLearning}, MCUD calculates the entropy-adjusted answer frequencies on the training set to label each original sample as biased or unbiased sample.
+Meanwhile, \cite{Salemi2023AAnswering} also highlights the challenge to encode documents and queries into a shared embedding space as the encoder for each is asymmetric.
+Therefore, DEDR~\cite{Salemi2023AAnswering} is proposed as an iterative knowledge distillation method, where the uni-modal and multimodal encoder will iteratively teach each other to minimize the Kullback–Leibler divergence between their embedding space.
+Meanwhile,~\cite{Hu2024AVQA} observed that the biased training sample distribution could lead to limited generalizability in unseen domains.
+Therefore, they proposed a multimodal unbiased contrastive distillation method, which calculates the entropy-adjusted answer frequencies on the training set to label each original sample as biased or unbiased sample.